Modern Retirement Theory

 Allocate Bonds and Stocks by Income Need

 We invest in bonds for the most vulnerable period of retirement to sequence of returns risk.
-Once your income is place, we invest in stocks for the longer term in countries across the world to take advantage of growth opportunities.
+Once your income is in place, we invest in stocks for the longer term in countries across the world to take advantage of growth opportunities.

 Certain asset classes and styles (stocks, growth/value, bonds, real estate, international, emerging markets, commodities) work better over different time horizons.
 Based on your plan, we will tilt stock holdings to those styles that work best.